ccoutant/dwarf-stage/md/languages-v6.md

 |Unified Parallel C (UPC)|`DW_LNAME_UPC`                       |0x001b|0                  |                                        |
 |Zig                     |`DW_LNAME_Zig`                       |0x001c|0                  |                                        |

-† Names marked with † and their associated values are reserved, but the languages they represent are not well supported.
+† These names and their associated values are reserved, but the languages they represent are not well supported.